Professor David Platten

 I was born in South London, educated in Coventry and graduated in 1986 with First Class Honours from the University of Liverpool, where I took a BA French with Spanish.
 I read for a Ph.D. on the work of novelist, short story writer and essayist Michel Tournier, which was awarded in 1994, also by the University of Liverpool.
 In 1989 I was appointed to a temporary position as Lecturer in French at the University of Leeds, which was made permanent in 1991.
 In 2000 I was promoted to Senior Lecturer and in 2011 to Professor of Modern French Studies.

-I served as Head of the French Department (2005-2008), and as Pro-Dean in Student Education in the Faculty of Arts (2009-2014).
-I am currently Director of Recruitment and Deputy Unit of Assessment Leader (Research Excellence Framework) in the School of Languages, Cultures and Societies.
+I served as Head of the French Department (2005-2008), and as Pro-Dean in Student Education in the Faculty of Arts (2009-2014), then latterly as Director of Recruitment (2014-2019) and Deputy Unit of Assessment Leader (Research Excellence Framework, 2018-2021) in the School of Languages, Cultures and Societies.

-I have acted as reader and reviewer for numerous publishers, including Routledge, Manchester University Press, the University of Wales Press and the Clarendon Press, and academic journals such as French Studies, The Modern Language Review, Modern and Contemporary France, and French Cultural Studies.
+I have acted as reader and reviewer for numerous publishers, including Routledge, Oxford University Press, Manchester University Press, the University of Wales Press and the Clarendon Press, and academic journals such as French Studies, The Modern Language Review, Modern and Contemporary France, and French Cultural Studies.
 I have also acted as a subject specialist consultant for the University of Swansea and served as Chief Educationalist for the Arts Fundraising and Philanthropy Consortium (2013-6).

 Research interests